massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 **Links** let us navigate to *pages* or *locations within a page*.
 They’re typically underlined to stand out from the surrounding content.
 Or they might reside in a special place like a header to help cognition.

-**Call to action buttons** are considered LINKS since they take you to another pages or locations within a page.
+**Call to action buttons** are considered LINKS since they take you to another page or location within a page.

 **🛑 Be careful for a use of a *link* vs. a *button*.**